secwang/sqlite_http_csv/README.md

 2. provid baisc http support
 3. support dynamic csv name and query

 behavior like this.
-It's very useful to import data into excel or sqlite.
+It's very useful to import data into excel or google sheets.

 localhost:5000/a.csv?select * from t where sym = "a"